Awais2805/talos/README.md

 | CIC-IDS 2018  | `train`   | 62,341,777 | benign, dos, ddos, brute_force, botnet, web_attack, infiltration                       |
 | CIC-DDoS 2019 | `holdout` | 72,533,839 | ddos, benign                                                                           |

-2019's benign class is roughly 98% unlabelled attack traffic — only about 110k flows are genuinely benign — which is why false-positive rate is only ever measured on 2017/2018.
+(2019's benign class is roughly 98% unlabelled attack traffic — only about 110k flows are genuinely benign — which is why it is used as a hold-out test set)

 ### Planned sources

 - **Network Emulator** - hosted on an EC2, similar to the CIC-IDS 2018 approach.
 Planned build post success on existing datasets.
 - **Honeypot** - live internet-facing capture.
-Real adversary behaviour, no synthetic scheduling artefacts, but labelling is a genuinely open problem.
+Real adversary behaviour, no synthetic scheduling artefacts,.

 ## The EDA contract

 The EDA process creates profiles for each dataset that record stats like feature expressions, transforms, and fixed histogram bin edges and more.

 `compare.py` **refuses to compare profiles measured on a different ruler** — it checks the per-feature transform, bin edges and expression that each profile carries, and names the offending feature.
-It deliberately does not gate on the spec file's hash, because a hash also moves when a comment changes and would force a needless re-scan.
+Histograms built on different bin edges are not comparable, so it errors instead of guessing.

 The profiler stores a **vast array of statistics:** counts, sums, sums of squares, pairwise sums of products, and fixed-grid histograms, all grouped by `label_class`.
-Because those are additive, `compare.py` reconstructs the exact pooled mean, variance and correlation matrix of _every other dataset in the pool_ from the JSON alone.
-The practical consequence is that **adding a fourth dataset costs one scan, not four.** Regenerating every comparison report is fast.
+Because these are additive, `compare.py` reconstructs the exact pooled mean, variance and correlation matrix of _every other dataset in the pool_ from the JSON profile alone.
+The practical consequence is that **adding another dataset costs one scan, preventing the need to scan all the datasets in the S3 lake.** Regenerating every comparison report is fast.

 Current spec: **v2**, `sha a6832d31d1c2`, 16 numeric and 10 categorical features over the conn zone (plus `label_binary`, carried as a numeric only so the correlation matrix includes the point-biserial label row).

 ## Labelling: the hard problem

 The v1 labelling stage was built, ran to completion, and was **deleted**.
-It worked in the sense that it produced labels — it did not work in the sense that those labels were not reliable, and the cause was largely upstream.
+It worked in the sense that it produced labels — it did not work in the sense that those labels were not reliable, and the cause of the problem was largely upstream and amplified downstream.

 ### Why timing injection is not enough